sikkatech/arkworks-threshold-decryption/README.md

 # arkworks-threshold-decryption
 Pairing based threshold decryption library

+DO NOT USE IN PRODUCTION, VERY MUCH IN PROGRESS

 This repository implements the threshold decryption scheme of [BZ03](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.119.1717&rep=rep1&type=pdf).
 We implement two further optimizations to this scheme.
 One allows for 'additional data' to be augmented to the ciphertext, essentially achieving a threshold-decryptable AEAD scheme.
 The second allows for batching the decryption shares together, and to have the end-verifier only need to verify the combined decryption share.